Using Home Equity vs. 401K Loan: Which is Better?

 When paying for once-in-a-lifetime milestones, it’s important to take charge of your finances and explore all the options.

-At EasyKnock, our solutions are designed to help homeowners unlock their equity without taking on additional debt.
-We take a solution-based approach to getting the most out of your home by converting equity into cash, all while focusing on the things that matter most—a college education, a wedding, or making your dream business a reality.
+Sale-leaseback programs are designed to help homeowners unlock their equity without taking on additional debt.
+Through this solution, you can get the most out of your home by converting equity into cash, all while focusing on the things that matter most—a college education, a wedding, or making your dream business a reality.

 Whether you need funding for a long-term goal like higher education or to cover emergency home maintenance costs, taking out a loan is one possible route for accessing cash.
 If you are still unsure of your options for financing goals or the difference between home equity and a 401K loan, after reading this article, consult a financial advisor to discuss your options.